 PhD candidates at the MN faculty who follow an individual education plan where this particular course is included

 Other PhD candidates at the MN faculty

 All applicants within 1st rank before applicants in 2nd etc. If admission is limited to a fixed number of participants, admission will be decided by drawing lots for students who are ranked equally.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

 If you later after the deadline will ask if this course has available places, please contact the teacher of the course.

 The course is taught as a two-week intensive course, followed by two weeks of individual work with the home exam.
 The teaching consists of workshops, discussions and peer feedback sessions.

 The course material includes both written, oral and visual science communication.
-The course requires active participation from all participants, both in writing assignments during workshops and in discussions based drafts written by fellow PhD-candidates.
+The course requires active participation from all participants, both in writing assignments during workshops and in discussions based on drafts written by fellow PhD-candidates.